-A significant amount of the Credit Union's business activity is with members who work for or have retired from the Bank or IDB Invest.
-The Credit Union's loan portfolio consists of approximately 92% and 91% of real estate secured loans as of December 31, 2021 and 2020, respectively.
-Therefore, the Credit Union may be exposed to credit risk by the economic climate of the overall geographical region in which borrowers work and reside and the nature of real estate loans.
+A significant amount of the Credit Union's business activity is with members who work for or have retired from the Bank or IDB Invest who work or reside in the metropolitan Washington D.C. area.
+The Credit Union's loan portfolio consists of approximately 91% and 92% of real estate secured loans as of December 31, 2022 and 2021, respectively.
+Therefore, the Credit Union may be exposed to credit risk by the economic climate of the overall geographical region in which borrowers reside and the nature of real estate loans.

-Comprehensive Income
+Comprehensive (Loss)/Income

 Accounting principles generally require that recognized revenue, expenses, gains and losses be included in net income.
-Certain changes in assets and liabilities are reported in a separate component of comprehensive income/(loss).
+Certain changes in assets and liabilities are reported in a separate component of comprehensive (loss)/income.
 Other comprehensive income/(loss) is limited to the changes in unrealized gain/(loss) on available-for-sale investments.
 When available-for-sale investments are sold, the gain or loss realized on the sale is reclassified from accumulated other comprehensive income/(loss) to the gain or loss on sale of investments reported in the statements of income.